inowas/jobmanager/README.md

 vagrant up
 ```

-> NOTE: You need to write down the published ssh ports for the single nodes, because you later use them in your ansible inventory file.
+> NOTE: You need to get the ip adresses for every vm, to use it later on your ansible deployment.
+You can do this with the following steps for every vm:
+> 1. SSH into one of the machines with: ```vagrant ssh node-1```
+> 1. Retrieve the ip with the command: ```ifconfig```

 ### Run ansible script